Kruptein/planarally-docs/tutorial/setup/self-hosting.md

 To run the server you now simply run `python3 planarserver.py` and your server should start up.

-In case you want to install and run the server on the latest status of the development branch, you need to run:
+In case you want to install and run the server in debug/development mode, you need to run:
 `npm i`
 `npm run serve`
 `python3 planarserver.py dev`
+This starts the server in a 'hot module reloading' mode that build changes made to the sourcecode on the fly instead of waiting for you to manually rebuild.

 If everything went well you should now be able to visit `http://localhost:8000` and be greeted with the login screen.